The Incredible Crash Dummies (video game): Game Boy, Game Gear, Master System

 Based upon the idea of Slick and Spin trying to save money for a vacation, this version of the game is composed of varying different minigames, including a stunt jump, ski slalom course, and bomb disposal.
 Score is awarded based on the player's performance, specifically how well they are able to avoid obstacles and prevent crashing into things prematurely.

 Amiga, Mega Drive/Genesis, Super NES

 Loosely based upon the 1993 FOX Kids animated TV special, the player controls Slick to rescue Dr. Zub from Junkman.
 The game is a platforming action game divided into five areas.
-One of the Junkbots serve as the area's midlevel boss with Junkman as the game's final boss.
+One of the Junkbots serves as each area's midlevel boss with Junkman as the game's final boss.
 Rather than taking damage in the traditional sense, Slick will lose a limb when he collides with an enemy or a hazard.
 If he loses all limbs and takes further damage, his head will fall off, causing him to lose a life.
 Collecting screwdrivers will reattach a limb.